 One of the biggest issues was that all the record-keeping and reporting was done by hard copy — and always had been.
-The first accreditation management system we built for was a huge step forward for that client.
+The first accreditation management software system we built for was a huge step forward for that client.
 It immediately solved some of those issues — but it also created some new challenges for their team and the clients they served.

 As our experience in the accreditation industry deepened, we eventually had a breakthrough around what a modern accreditation management system should do — and not do.
 Any organization that makes the investment in Microsoft Dynamics 365 and Cobalt’s Engagement Dynamics software solution will benefit from what we learned.